 “What’s the best stock to buy right now?”

-Initially, I explain what an I-R-A stands for: Individual Retirement Arrangement (emphasis on arrangement), not Investment that Returns A lot or Interest Rate Account.
+Whenever I get that question, I typically start by explaining what an I-R-A stands for: Individual Retirement Arrangement (emphasis on arrangement), not Investment that Returns A lot or Interest Rate Account.

-I have to admit that I even thought that the “A” stood for account (but was informed by my readers that IRS actually refers to them as “arrangement”.
+I have to admit that I even thought that the “A” stood for account at one point in my life.
+However, I was informed by my readers that the Internal Revenue Service actually refers to them as “arrangement”.
 (Thanks to my readers for keeping me on my toes!)

-Roth IRA’s don’t pay anything or have interest rates attached to them.
-They are just an account – a retirement account.
+Another important fact for everyone to realize is that Roth IRA’s don’t pay anything or have interest rates attached to them.
+They are just a type of account – a retirement account.

 Roth IRA’s Are Not Investments

-The Roth IRA serves as a retirement “account” not a retirement investment.
-Many people have the belief that IRA’s are like a CD and they pay an interest rate.
+The Roth IRA serves as a retirement “account,” but not a retirement investment.
+Many people have the belief that IRA’s are like a CD that pays out interest.

-This is most likely true if you invest in an IRA at your local bank.
-In this case, you are purchasing a CD within the IRA because CD’s are the only investment option that is available (some banks now do have in house brokerage firms that allow you to put money into other investments).
+However, this is only true if you invest in an IRA at your local bank.
+In this case, you are purchasing a CD within the IRA because CD’s are typically the only investment option that is available (some banks now do have in house brokerage firms that allow you to put money into other investments).

 IRA’s Are The “Investment Vehicle”

 I have always explained the IRA as your own personal investment vehicle.
-You then choose what passengers go inside your vehicle.
+Once you open an account, you can then choose which type of passengers go inside your vehicle.

-The mental image of the clowns at the circus piling into the little car always comes to mind.
-You can have as many clowns in your IRA as you want to as few as you want.
+Of course, a mental image of a clown car might be coming to mind at this point.
+You can have as many clowns in your IRA as you want – or as few as you want.